When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

-I’ve also had mystical experiences on psychedelics—i.e. experiences in which the normal divisions between my being and that of the rest of the universe seemed to dissolve—that I suspect allowed me to experience the fundamental interconnectedness of everything that exists.
+I’ve also had mystical experiences on psychedelics—i.e. experiences in which the normal divisions between my being and that of the rest of the universe seemed to dissolve, as well as experiences of profound universal love and empathy for all sentient beings—that I suspect allowed me to experience the fundamental interconnectedness and inseparability of everything that exists.
 These experiences were supremely impactful for me as well.

 With that being said, I’ve also had many realizations on psychedelics that later proved to be quite simplistic, romanticized, impractical, or downright misguided.
 I’ve read and heard many similar reports from others.
 Psychedelics can make almost any idea feel like a life-changing epiphany, but these ideas need to be scrutinized post-trip to separate the gemstones from the fool’s gold.

 Another reason to be highly skeptical of people who claim to have learned some Ultimate Truth via psychedelics is this: historically, mystics in virtually every culture and time period have interpreted mystical experiences as evidence of the Truth of their particular religion or mythology.

 That is, Christian mystics have interpreted mystical experiences as communion with Jesus Christ and the One True God.
 Muslim mystics have interpreted mystical experiences as proof of Allah’s existence.
 Hindu mystics have interpreted mystical experiences as interactions with Krishna.
 Modern New Agers interpret mystical experiences as an experience of Divine Oneness or the Great Goddess.
 And so on and so forth.